4 Interview Mistakes That Every Recruiter Should Stop Making

-Recruiting all comes down to relationships, says Donna Carroll, global head of professional staffing at North Highland.
+Recruiting all comes down to relationships, says Donna Carroll, global head of professional recruitment at North Highland.
 She’s been in the industry for more than 20 years, and she knows that an important part of relationship-building is getting the interview right.
 “We have an appreciation and understanding for the difference between a great recruiter and an average one, and a high level of expectation around the candidate experience,” she says of North Highland.

 We asked her what interview mistakes recruiters should stop making.
 Here’s what she had to say.